bishopZ/Frame.js/readme.md

 While many function sequencers exist, such as <a href="https://github.com/caolan/async">async</a>, <a href="https://github.com/substack/node-seq">Seq</a>, and <a href="https://github.com/it-ony/flow.js/blob/master/lib/flow.js">flow.js</a>, Frame.js is focused on application-level synchronous function management, and includes a library loader to mix-and-match between remote scripts, local scripts, and functions.
 Frame also provides a basic set of debugging and unit testing tools.

-And it clocks in at just under 10k.
+Frame is kind of like Node's Require.js, but for the Frontend, with debugging tools, and it clocks in at just under 10k.

 Library Loader